Duramax Diesel Power Project

 Prior to May 2004, we had been looking for just the right set of tires & wheels.
 With help from Karl Tyler Chevrolet, we finally settled on the silver finished Chevy SS 20"x8" aluminum wheels.
 The matching Goodyear Eagle tires in 275/55R20 were an excellent choice, being almost 32" in diameter and more than 11" wide.

-The original 10-bolt ½-ton rear axle was replaced in late 2004 with a disc brake equipped six-lug 9-1/2" 14-bolt semi-floating rear axle.
+The original 10-bolt ½-ton rear axle was replaced in late 2004 with six-lug 9-1/2" 14-bolt semi-floating rear axle that I converted to use a set of OE factory disc brakes.
 Randy's Ring & Pinion in Everett, Washington rebuilt our replacement axle using an Eaton Positraction differential, new 3.42 ring & pinion and all new bearings and seals.
 Other than upgrading the rear driveshaft u-joint to a 1350, this was a bolt-in upgrade that has held up well in this lightweight truck.

 This project is about power and performance, but it also provides a tremendous opportunity to learn more about the powertrain in the process.
 The payoff, which is why we invest in projects like this, is all of the new articles and product reviews that result from the buildup and testing.
 All this provides more interesting content for the web site, members learn more about product application for their own trucks, and manufacturers/vendors gain exposure by sharing their knowledge and expertise.
 Everyone wins!